OpenRefine/OpenRefine/GOVERNANCE.md

 - Assists in finding and securing new sources of funding
 - Supports the Advisory Committee in OpenRefine's day-to-day operations; this may include supervising paid project staff.

-The current Project Manager is Martin Magdinier [@magdmartin](https://github.com/magdmartin)and on the [forum](https://forum.openrefine.org/u/Martin/summary).
+The current Project Manager is Martin Magdinier [@magdmartin](https://github.com/magdmartin) and on the [forum](https://forum.openrefine.org/u/Martin/summary).

+# OpenRefine Policies

 ## Member Election
 When voting for new Committers, Core Developer Group or Code of Conduct Committee members, start a new thread with a subject line starting with `[VOTE]` to indicate that a formal vote has been requested on the [developer discussion list](https://forum.openrefine.org/c/dev/8) and use the `election` tag.
 In your message, indicate